XML in API Development

 Hey, awesome learner!
-You’ve already conquered APIs, tackled URLs, and now, it’s time to demystify XML (eXtensible Markup Language).
+You’ve already conquered APIs, tackled URLs, explored data formats, and learned about JSON.
+Now, it’s time to demystify XML (eXtensible Markup Language).
 Get ready for a journey into the world of XML and its cool data types!

 Cracking the Code of XML